erlebach/NeMo/README.md

 - **Python-Based Configuration** - NeMo 2.0 transitions from YAML files to a Python-based configuration, providing more flexibility and control.
 This shift makes it easier to extend and customize configurations programmatically.

-- **Modular Abstractions** - By adopting PyTorch Lightning’s modular abstractions, NeMo 2.0 simplifies adaptation and experimentation.
+- **Modular Abstractions** - By adopting PyTorch Lightning's modular abstractions, NeMo 2.0 simplifies adaptation and experimentation.
 This modular approach allows developers to more easily modify and experiment with different components of their models.

 - **Scalability** - NeMo 2.0 seamlessly scaling large-scale experiments across thousands of GPUs using [NeMo-Run](https://github.com/NVIDIA/NeMo-Run), a powerful tool designed to streamline the configuration, execution, and management of machine learning experiments across computing environments.